waa/bacula-tapealert/README.md

 | ----------------------------------------------------------------------------------------------------
 | Bacula TapeAlert - v0.04 - bacula-tapealert.py - By: Bill Arlofski waa@revpol.com (c) March 07, 2024
 ```
-Note: When in testing mode, you are warned that the script is in test mode and that the results are bogus.
+**Note:** When in testing mode, you are warned in the log file that the script is in test mode and that the results are bogus.

 ### Testing with the Storage Daemon:
-Now that the script is working as expected, it is time to test with the Storage Daemon by running a job which uses this tape drive device.
+Now that the script has been tested and is working as expected outside of Bacula, it is time to test it with the Bacula Storage Daemon by running a job which uses this tape drive device where the **ControlDevice** and **AlertCommand** settings have been added.

 Because the `test` command line option should still be in the SD's tape device configuration, we can just run a job:
 ```
 * run yes job=Linux-Etc-L80-Every4Mins
 ```

-Here is the Job log.
+Here is the Job log:
 ```
 07-Mar 19:29 ol9-sd JobId 25958: 3304 Issuing autochanger "load Volume G03037TA, Slot 37, Drive 0" command.
 07-Mar 19:29 ol9-sd JobId 25958: 3305 Autochanger "load Volume G03037TA, Slot 37, Drive 0", status is OK.